-The HCBS waiver quality management strategy specified throughout the waiver is used to ensure that the operating agency, the DHSS/DSDS is performing the delegated waiver operational and administrative functions in accordance with the waiver requirements during the period that the waiver is in effect.
-MHD and DSDS meet quarterly to discuss administrative/operational components of the waiver.
+The HCBS waiver quality management strategy specified throughout the waiver is used to ensure that the operating agency, the Department of Health and Senior Services (DHSS), is performing the delegated waiver operational and administrative functions in accordance with the waiver requirements during the period the waiver is in effect.
+MHD and DHSS meet quarterly to discuss administrative/operational components of the waiver.
 This time is also used to discuss the quality assurances strategy specified throughout the waiver application.
-An MOU exists between the two agencies, and communication remains open and additional discussions occur on an ongoing and as needed basis.
+A Memorandum of Understanding exists between the two agencies, and communication remains open and additional discussions occur on an ongoing and as needed basis.

 MHD reviews reports submitted no less than annually by DHSS/DSDS to ensure that the operational functions as outlined in A-7 as well as throughout the waiver are being implemented as specified in the waiver application.
-MHD and DHSS/DSDS work together to address any deficiencies, outlining the steps to be taken to ensure the waiver assurances are being met.
-MHD works closely with DHSS/DSDS to set goals and establish timeframes for remediation and improvement activities.
-If significant problems are identified in the DHSS/DSDS reporting process MHD may decide to follow-up with a targeted review to ensure the problem is remediated.
-In general though, remediation of identified problems will be validated through the reports produced by DHSS/DSDS or MHD.
+MHD and DHSS work together to address any deficiencies, outlining the steps to be taken to ensure the waiver assurances are being met.
+MHD works closely with DHSS to set goals and establish timeframes for remediation and improvement activities.
+If significant problems are identified in the DHSS/DSDS reporting process, MHD may decide to follow-up with a targeted review to ensure the problem is remediated.
+In general though, remediation of identified problems will be validated through the reports produced by DHSS or MHD.
 The Medicaid agency oversight is maintained by providing that the operating agency track and no less than annually report to the Medicaid agency performance in conducting the operational functions of the waiver, thus eliminating the need in most cases for redundant record reviews and duplication of efforts for the two state agencies.

-- 3. Use of Contracted Entities.
-Specify whether contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one): - Yes.
+3. Use of Contracted Entities.
+Specify whether contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one):

+Yes.
 Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or operating agency (if applicable).
-Specify the types of contracted entities and briefly describe the functions that they perform.
-Complete Items A-5